bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:05:55

 Yeah, that was something we heard from other grantees previously, which is why we have a London office and try to get people there if they want to participate in person.
-Obviously, there's more and more Bitcoin developers every day, but in terms of folks who are really experts, you know, there's not many of them and they're scattered amongst the globe.
+Obviously, there's more and more Bitcoin developers every day, but in terms of folks who are really experts, there's not many of them and they're scattered amongst the globe.
 And so to be able to have an in-person way to collaborate with people.
 I know when I've been in the London office and visited, there's a lot of just kind of kismet or things that somebody is working on that even if they're on a different part of the code base they can have a question for somebody and there's some good collaboration that goes on there and so we're happy to facilitate that if you can drum up the local community otherwise maybe you're remote for an hour we can convince you to come and stuff.
 You mentioned you sort of got into building the Bitcoin core code base and grepping for to-dos that could be something to work on.